-- Definitions as established in Sections 8-12 are, paradoxically, both too broad and too restricted to be workable in a modern cultural heritage world: - The definitions do not specifically acknowledge the concept of intangible heritage as defined by UNESCO convention (UNESCO 2003, notwithstanding Section 12); - The definitions do not specifically acknowledge the concept of living heritage as defined by UNESCO convention (UNESCO 2017); - The definitions do not specifically acknowledge the concept of cultural landscapes as defined by UNESCO World Heritage convention (1992 see Brown 2019); - The breadth of definitions of cultural heritage in the Acts, particularly in Sections 9 and 11 relating to Aboriginal cultural areas and the setting for tangible cultural heritage, means that specific aspects of heritage can easily be overlooked. - Definitions that suggest that Aboriginal heritage is more than the physical remains of the past, expressly as encompassed in archaeological sites, are not recognised in those sections of the Act related to the implementation of cultural heritage management, specifically in Parts 4, 6 and 7, which relate almost solely to archaeological sites and tangible heritage places.
+- Definitions as established in Sections 8-12 not workable: - The definitions do not specifically acknowledge the concept of intangible heritage as defined by UNESCO convention (UNESCO 2003, notwithstanding Section 12); - The definitions do not specifically acknowledge the concept of living heritage as defined by UNESCO convention (UNESCO 2017); - The definitions do not specifically acknowledge the concept of cultural landscapes as defined by UNESCO World Heritage convention (1992 - see Brown 2019); - The breadth of definitions of cultural heritage in the Acts, particularly in Sections 9 and 11 relating to Aboriginal cultural areas and the setting for tangible cultural heritage, means that specific aspects of heritage can easily be overlooked. - Definitions that suggest that Aboriginal heritage is more than the physical remains of the past, expressly as encompassed in archaeological sites, are not recognised in those sections of the Act related to the implementation of cultural heritage management, specifically in Parts 4, 6 and 7, which relate almost solely to archaeological sites and tangible heritage places.

-- Definitions in the Act need to be updated to recognise the definitions used in modern cultural heritage management discourse; - The Act needs to recognise that Aboriginal people may wish to use their own definitions of heritage in their management of cultural heritage in accordance with long-standing Laws relating to caring for heritage and country; - Practice Notes, similar to those used in the Burra Charter (AICOMOS 2013) should be considered for the Act, to explain definitions and provide certainty for land users.
+- Definitions in the Act need to be updated to recognise the definitions used in modern cultural heritage management discourse; - The Act needs to recognise that Aboriginal people may wish to use their own definitions of heritage in their management of cultural heritage in accordance with long-standing laws and customs relating to caring for heritage and country; - Practice Notes, similar to those used in the Burra Charter (AICOMOS 2013) should be considered for the Act, to explain definitions and provide certainty for land users.